 DFS will not ask for, entertain, or enter into any sponsorship or similar arrangement that is not open and transparent or where such activity creates a perception that it could be part of an attempt to improperly influence decision-making processes.
 Where applicable, specific policies and processes developed within DFS for sponsorship arrangements are to be adhered to.

 Confidentiality and intellectual property

 Confidential information (in whatever form – hard copy, electronic, etc.) must be treated as such and protected as appropriate.
 The specific requirements of copyright laws and individual contracts must be adhered to in relation to confidentiality and intellectual property.

 In line with applicable NSW Government procurement frameworks, policies, and codes of practice, DFS and commercial partners, contractors, sub-contractors and suppliers will maintain business relationships based on open and effective communication, respect and trust, and adopt a non-adversarial approach to dispute resolution.

 Private employment and post-separation employment

-DFS requires employees to obtain the approval of the Director General prior to entering into any private/secondary employment arrangement.
+DFS requires employees to obtain the approval of the Secretary prior to entering into any private/secondary employment arrangement.
 This will not be approved if it has the potential to create an actual or perceived conflict of interest between the employee’s public official role and their private interests.
 DFS employees are not to use either their position, government information, or intellectual property developed while serving Government to secure private employment.